bkerler/oppo_decrypt/README.md

 Tested with "MSMDownloadTool V4.0" for Oneplus 5/6, Frida >10.4 and Windoze

 * backdoor.py : Enables hidden "readback" functionality
+* ops_decrypt.py  : Decrypts any part of the firmware with .ops extension, needs "MsmDownload Tool" and frida
-* decrypt.py  : Decrypts any part of the firmware
+* ofp_decrypt.py  : Decrypts any part of the firmware with .ofp extension

 Based on Frida.re and python 3.6